DnailZ/OldWebsite/_posts/2023-10-9-popl24-artifact.md

 biten -c <config-file> <sygus-if-file>
 ```

 In `solvers/biten/config`, there are a lot of commonly used configuration files.
-Here is the default configuration file for PBE problems with explanation of each parameters:
+Here is the default configuration file for PBE problems with explanation of each parameter:

 ```toml
 random_example = 10 # How many additional random examples are generated from reference implementation